florianrumigny/florianrumigny/README.md

 Hi there, I'm Florian.

 I'm from Paris and currently embarking on a journey to learn web development.
-I build projects using JavaScript, Node.js, and PostgreSQL.
+I build projects using JavaScript, React, Node.js, and PostgreSQL.

 If you have any questions or interests, feel free to contact me :)